lgsoohoo/yahooScreenSpaceSaver/readme.md

 ## Technical Details

-The add-on asks for permission to `Access your data for sites in the mail.yahoo.com domain` and `Access your data for mail.yahoo.com`, but this add-on does not read any of your emails, it only hides (does not display) the advertisements.
+The add-on asks for permission to `Access your data for sites in the mail.yahoo.com domain` and `Access your data for mail.yahoo.com`, but this add-on does not read any of your emails - it only hides (does not display) the advertisements.

 The source code for this add-on can be found on [GitHub](https://github.com/lgsoohoo/yahooScreenSpaceSaver).